kuiper2000/tropical-dynamics/_sources/Climatology/governing_equation.md

 \end{align}
 ```

 This is a very important scaling.
-It implies that away from the region with significant vertical motion ($Ri$ is small), the flow is nearly barotropic (vorticity/angular momentum is conserved).
-The change in vorticity or momentum can only comes from barotropic instability or lateral forcing.
+It implies that away from the region with significant vertical motion ($Ri$ is small), the flow is nearly barotropic (vorticity/angular momentum is conserved) i.e., flow over different vertical levels are independent from each other!

+To summary what we learn in this section:
+According to the scaling above, we know